 - Serpentine Asbestos– This is known as white asbestos, derived from magnesium silicate, which produces soft and weavable fibres which made this material the most effective material for manufacture and therefore make this group of “Chrysotile” asbestos the most commonly used in the United Kingdom.

-- Amphibole asbestos– This larger group includes tremolite, crocidolite, amosite, anthophyllite and actinolite.
-Amphibole asbestos fibres are derived from silicates of magnesium, iron, calcium and sodium.
+- Amphibole asbestos– This larger group includes numerous asbestos types including tremolite, crocidolite, amosite, anthophyllite and actinolite.
+Amphibole asbestos fibres are derived from silicates of magnesium, iron, calcium, and sodium.
 Fibres are not as flexible as the magnesium silicate type as found in serpentine types and are brittle with a rod- or needle-shaped structure.
 Amphibole is more heat and chemical resistant than serpentine fibres.

-- Crocidolite is known as blue asbestos, this is a sodium iron silicate.
-Crocidolite fibre is relatively flexible, have poor heat resistance, but are highly resistant to acid.
+- Crocidolite is known as blue asbestos; this is a sodium iron silicate.
+Crocidolite fibre is relatively flexible, has poor heat resistance, but is highly resistant to acid.

 - Actinolite asbestos occurs as a contaminant of both chrysotile and talc deposits.

 The general rule to spot these forms of asbestos is to look for colour and texture.
 DO NOT REMOVE ANY SUSPECTED ASBESTOS MATERIAL YOURSELF!
 If you suspect that your property contains asbestos (if built between 1945 to 1999 it will do) then call Safeline for a second opinion and a range of removal options.